Did you know that the brain experiences the emotional pain associated with social exclusion the same way it experiences physical pain?

 Kids of no more than 10 at most have yelled things at me like “granny” or to suck their dick.
 It is also normal to yell “slag” at any woman, usually from a car.
 (I had to look up its meaning as I only knew the term from within a geology context.
 I haven’t heard it yelled in a while so it may have gone out of fashion recently.)

 Strangers who I passed on the pavement have yelled “daisy” at me (someone who is dead and pushing up daisies) and told me to put on a skirt.
-I have had my phone line tell me that I was at death’s door, for weeks, every time I picked up the receiver.
+I have had my land line tell me that I was at death’s door, for weeks, every time I picked up the receiver.
+(A recording was put on my line.)

 On the street, some men and boys grab their dicks – while staring at you – in some kind of obscene message to you, often yelling some gibberish at you at the same time.